MiltonGreat/Housing-Market/README.md

 ###  Overview

-This project involves analyzing and predicting real estate prices using a dataset containing information about properties.
+This project involves analyzing and predicting real estate prices using a synthetic dataset containing information about properties.
 The goal is to provide insights into key features influencing property prices and to build an accurate predictive model to assist real estate professionals in making data-driven decisions.

+The project leverages advanced machine learning techniques, including Random Forest, Gradient Boosting, and XGBoost, to predict housing prices.
+The best-performing model achieves an R² score of 0.56, demonstrating strong predictive accuracy.

 ### Dataset